Thank you for visiting my blog.

 As you can tell by taking a look at this page, I love art, especially passing on art to children.
 I studied Textile Design in college at North Carolina State University.
 I began studies prior to the auto accident at Southeastern Baptist Theological Seminary, and am thankful to return to complete those studies now.

-Additionally, I home school my daughter and tutor classes for middle school.
-I enjoy teaching a few art sessions to home schoolers each year, too.
+Additionally, I home school my daughter and I enjoy teaching a few art sessions to home schoolers each year, too.

 I have learned to live in plenty and in want, with bliss and sorrow, with victory and defeat, and most of all, with the daily need for the strength and help of my Lord and Savior, Jesus Christ.